-Our HND in Sports Science is ideal for those who aspire to work in the fitness or coaching industry.
+With the rapidly growing specialism of coaching science within the sports industry this course is designed to equip you with the skills and knowledge of how scientific principles and methods are applied within coaching.
 The two year program provides learners with the opportunity to study a broad range of modules aimed at providing you with the knowledge and scientific understanding to help you succeed in your chosen profession.

 The course will be delivered by a blend of experienced lecturing staff that have a range of qualifications and vocational knowledge and experience.
 These include NGB sports coaching certificates, professional qualifications, PGCE’s, and experience of working with elite sport performers.
 Some of the staff are currently working towards Masters in the areas of Sports Medicine, Sports Nutrition and Sport Science.
 This breadth and depth of skills allows the team to provide not only an inspiring academic learning environment but excellent vocational knowledge in the classroom.